-Fort Lauderdale drug possession is typically viewed as important, if not more important, than some other cases or crimes the eyes of law enforcement.
+Drug possession is typically viewed as important, if not more important, than some other cases or crimes in the eyes of law enforcement.
 They are very active with respect to investigation and enforcement of drug-related cases.
-With any drug accusation, it may be vital to contact a Fort Lauderdale drug possession lawyer who is familiar with the application of local laws on these cases.
+With any drug accusation, it may be vital to contact an Ft.
+Lauderdale drug possession lawyer who is familiar with the application of local laws on these cases.

 There are two different forms of legal possession.
 One is called actual possession, meaning somebody is holding the drug or has it in their pocket or on their person.
 There is the second type called constructive possession, meaning that although the individual does not actually have it on their person, it could be within ready reach and control.

 Somebody could possess a drug by constructively possessing it, and more than one person can constructively possess the same drug.
 That is usually not true with actual possession.
-When one or more people face charges for constructive holding, a Ft Lauderdale drug possession lawyer can help mitigate those charges.
+When one or more people face drug possession charges, an Ft.
+Lauderdale lawyer can help mitigate those charges.

-The most common drug possession findings in Fort Lauderdale are results of traffic stops where police officers ask the individual if they are in possession of any unlawful substances, items, or drugs.
+The most common drug possession findings are the results of traffic stops where police officers ask the individual if they are in possession of any unlawful substances, items, or drugs.
 Another common way is if the police officers perform a probable cause search without the driver’s permission.

 Other examples outside of traffic stops would be a police officer observing a drug transaction taking place as a result of surveillance; they could discover cultivation centers or grow houses, or they could receive an anonymous tip or utilize confidential informants.
 In a lot of drug cases, a police officer will go to court and get search warrants based on information that was provided to them.

-Ft Lauderdale drug possession lawyers have seen many ways that a drug case could begin.
+Our Ft.
+Lauderdale lawyers have seen many ways that a drug possession case could begin.
 If local suspicions were truthful, and the police officers obtained a search warrant, somebody can face a drug possession charge.
 It depends on where the drugs are found, who was there, and who the home or residence belongs to.

-Florida also has what is called “inventory searches.”
+Florida also has what is called inventory searches.
 Using the same scenario of the DUI, if the vehicle is towed to an impound lot, an inventory of the vehicle is performed.
-If there are drugs found within the car (depending upon where they are found and who the car was registered to), it is possible that somebody could face a drug possession charge that way.
+If there are drugs found within the car (depending on where they are found and who the car was registered to), it is possible that somebody could face a drug possession charge that way.

 Basically, anything found delineated on Schedules I through V which are used by the State of Florida are considered illegal to possess.
 The Schedules have different degrees of severity and different levels of punishment.
 Prescription pain medication or opioids have been a particular focus or interest of police officers as a result of a lot of pill mills or Pain Management Centers.
 Florida has done a pretty good job of regulating and bringing cases against those facilities and the doctors who run them.